flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 FlashR provides a set of functions to generate FlashR vectors and matrices.
 These functions have similar interface to the R counterparts.

-The following functions generate a FlashR vector:
+The following functions generate FlashR vectors:
-* `fm.rep.int`: Create a vector with replicated elements. e.g., `fm.rep.int(1, 10)` creates a FlashR vector with 10 elements and each element is 1.
+* `fm.rep.int`: create a vector with replicated elements. e.g., `fm.rep.int(1, 10)` creates a FlashR vector with 10 elements and each element is 1.
-* `fm.seq.int`: Create a vector with a sequence of numbers. e.g., `fm.seq.int(1, 10, 1)` creates a FlashR vector with a sequence of numbers between [1:10].
+* `fm.seq.int`: create a vector with a sequence of numbers. e.g., `fm.seq.int(1, 10, 1)` creates a FlashR vector with a sequence of numbers between [1:10].
-* `fm.runif`: Create a vector with uniformly random numbers. e.g., `fm.runif(10, 0, 1, in.mem=TRUE)` creates a FlashR vector with 10 uniformly random values between 0 and 1, stored in memory. `in.mem` instructs FlashR to store data in memory or on disks.
+* `fm.runif`: create a vector with uniformly random numbers. e.g., `fm.runif(10, 0, 1, in.mem=TRUE)` creates a FlashR vector with 10 uniformly random values between 0 and 1, stored in memory. `in.mem` instructs FlashR to store data in memory or on disks.
-* `fm.rnorm`: Create a vector under normal distribution. e.g., `fm.rnorm(10, 0, 1, in.mem=TRUE)` creates a FlashR vector with 10 random values following normal distribution with mean 0 and standard deviation 1 and stores data in memory.
+* `fm.rnorm`: create a vector under normal distribution. e.g., `fm.rnorm(10, 0, 1, in.mem=TRUE)` creates a FlashR vector with 10 random values following normal distribution with mean 0 and standard deviation 1 and stores data in memory.
 Like the one in `fm.runif`, `in.mem` instructs FlashR to store data in memory or on disks.

+The following functions generate FlashR matrices:
-* `fm.matrix`: Create a matrix from a FlashR vector. e.g., `fm.matrix(vec, 10, 2)` creates a 10x2 FlashR matrix from a FlashR vector.
+* `fm.matrix`: create a matrix filled with repeated values from an R object. e.g., `fm.matrix(0, 10, 2)` creates a 10x2 FlashR matrix with 0.
-* `fm.seq.matrix`
+* `fm.seq.matrix`: create a matrix filled with sequence numbers. e.g., `fm.seq.matrix()` creates
-* `fm.runif.matrix`
+* `fm.runif.matrix`:
-* `fm.rnorm.matrix`
+* `fm.rnorm.matrix`:

-* `fm.load.dense.matrix`
+* `fm.load.dense.matrix`:
-* `fm.load.dense.matrix.bin`
+* `fm.load.dense.matrix.bin`:
-* `fm.load.sparse.matrix`
+* `fm.load.sparse.matrix`:

 FlashR also provides functions to access vectors and matrices from the filesystem.
 * `fm.read.obj`: Read a FlashR object (vector/matrix) from a Linux file.